digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

    and malicious sequencer node can be detected if their stream differs.

-:ref:`Standards compliant cryptography <standard-crypto-domain-req>` The sequencer node and the other Canton domain entities use standard modern cryptography (EC-DSA with NIST curves and Ed25519 for signatures, AES128 GCM for symmetric encryption, SHA256 for hashes) provided by Tink/BouncyCastle.
+:ref:`Standards compliant cryptography <standard-crypto-domain-req>` The sequencer node and the other Canton synchronizer entities use standard modern cryptography (EC-DSA with NIST curves and Ed25519 for signatures, AES128 GCM for symmetric encryption, SHA256 for hashes) provided by Tink/BouncyCastle.
    Fabric nodes can be deployed using cryptography provided by an `HSM